 Why knowing who your loan servicer is important

-Once you know who your loan servicers or lenders are — as you might have several, depending on your loans — you can create online accounts at each site to manage your repayment.
+Once you know who your loan servicers or lenders are — as you might have several, depending on your loans — you can create online accounts at each site to manage your repayment plans.
 Doing so can keep you on track with your student loan payments — and keep you in good standing.

 Need any help with your student loans?
 Get in touch with us!